-Each year, PPIA seeks out high-potential undergraduate students from universities across the country to participate in an intensive seven-week Junior Summer Institute (JSI) before their senior year.
+Each year, PPIA engages with high-potential undergraduate students from universities across the country to participate in the intensive seven-week JSI held over the summer before their senior year.
 During their program, fellows are equipped with the knowledge and skills they will need to succeed in graduate school and ultimately, in influential roles serving the public good.

-The deadline to apply for Summer 2019 is November 1, 2018.
+The deadline to apply for summer 2020 is November 1, 2019.

 PPIA’s mission and overall focus are to increase the participation and inclusion of traditionally underrepresented groups at the highest level of public sector leadership.
 NASPAA, the membership association of graduate programs in public administration, public policy, and public affairs, supports these goals and shares PPIA’s vision in creating a new generation of diverse students to enter graduate programs and pursue careers in public service.
-PPIA is thrilled to announce the Public Service Weekends being planned in 2018 to introduce more students to the broad range of opportunities available in the field of public service.
+PPIA is thrilled to announce the Public Service Weekends being planned in 2019 to introduce more students to the broad range of opportunities available in the field of public service.

-During the Call for Applications period, your application can be saved as DRAFT until all the required information is completed and attachments uploaded.
+During the application acceptance period, your application can be saved as DRAFT until all the required information is completed and attachments uploaded.
 As each section is complete, you will see a appear in the category tab when the application is saved.
-Please ensure that all attachments are in Acrobat PDF format.
+Please ensure that all attachments are in the format requested.
 At any time, you can download and print your application by clicking on the icon in the Application Summary section.